zrplumridge/leukemiaClassification/README.md

 My solution uses pytorch, tensor, and imagenet.
 I generated the base code using Smith College's Open AI GPT-5-mini.

 I attempted to train the model using 8 epochs, but it had only completed 4 epoches after 24 hours.
 I was still able to run the later code since the information on the latest iteration of the model is stored as a separate document.
 The model would have benefitted from further iterations.
+Ideally I would be able to upload the model, but it is unfortunately too large for GitHub and I do not want to involve GitLFS.

 ## Packages used:
 os, csv, random, numpy, PIL/pillow, tqdm, torch, torch.nn, torchvision, scikit learn/sklearn, pandas, pyplot, glob, zipfile, Path